Wisconsin Labor Laws: Everything You Need to Know

 Unions and Right to Work

 Wisconsin is not a "right to work" state and therefore does not regulate its union membership requirements.
 State employees are also allowed to opt out of becoming or being union members.

-If you need help with Wisconsin labor laws, you can post your legal need on UpCounsel's marketplace.
+If you need help with Wisconsin labor laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.